cmantoux/cmantoux.github.io/_pages/teaching.md

 - 2016: Directed the student organization GEPPM at École polytechnique, giving pro bono tutoring for high school students

-- 2015: Worked at Robert Doisneau (Corbeil-Essonnes) for 6 months, tutoring and helping students with higher education orientation
+- 2015: Worked at Highschool Robert Doisneau (Corbeil-Essonnes) for 6 months, tutoring and helping students with higher education orientation

 <!-- {% for post in site.teaching reversed %}
   {% include archive-single.html %}